Black Friday (shopping): United States

 Historically, it was common for Black Friday sales to extend throughout the following week-end.
 However, this practice has largely disappeared in recent years, perhaps because of an effort by retailers to create a greater sense of urgency.

 The news media usually give heavy play to reports of Black Friday shopping and their implications for the commercial success of the Christmas shopping season, but the relationship between Black Friday sales and retail sales for the full holiday season is quite weak and may even be negative.

 In 2014, spending volume on Black Friday fell for the first time since the 2008 recession.
-50.9 billion dollars was spent during the four-day Black Friday week-end, down 11% from the previous year.
-However, the U.S. economy was not in a recession.
+50.9 billion dollars were spent during the four-day Black Friday week-end, down 11% from the previous year.
+However, the US economy was not in a recession.
 Christmas creep has been cited as a factor in the diminishing importance of Black Friday, as many retailers now spread out their promotions over the entire months of November and December rather than concentrate them on a single shopping day or week-end.

 On April 23, 2014, ".blackfriday" joined a growing list of ICANN top-level domains (such as – traditionally – .com, .net, and .org).

 In 2015, Neil Stern of McMillan Doolittle said, "Black Friday is quickly losing its meaning on many fronts," because many stores opened on Thanksgiving, and a lot of sales started even earlier than that.
 Online shopping also made the day less important.
 A Gallup poll in 2012 has shown that only 18% of American adults planned to shop during Black Friday.

 In 2020, an article in Ad Age magazine stated that "an American capitalist tradition ... has been on the wane for years as online shopping rises in popularity" but the COVID-19 pandemic, "which has dramatically altered shopping patterns, has seemingly dealt a fatal blow."

 By 2021, spending during the holiday season was expected to continue to increase, but Black Friday was no longer a single day.
 It was instead an opportunity for retailers to offer deals during the season as online shopping continued to change consumer behavior.
 COVID-19 had increased the changes in buyer and retailer moves toward online transactions.
 Supply chain disruptions caused consumers to buy earlier when they could find items.
+In 2025, shoppers across the US are expected to spend over $100 billion.